Skip to content

 Operators

-Almost every contract operates on data: transforms some values into another.
-Scope may vary, but operators lay in core of such modifications.
+Almost every contract operates on data: transforming some values into others.
+The scope may vary, but operators lie at the core of such modifications.

 This page lists all the operators in Tact in decreasing order of their precedence, with examples of usage.